portdebarcelona/OpenInfoAPI-Ports/docs/semantic.md

     - In some implementations, a relationship is expressed by means of a special attribute with a special value (relationship’s object), that is a URI which points to another entity.
     - Each implementation defines its minimal set of attributes.
     - Some examples of attributes are for specify:
-      - properties, like address, type of ship, temperature,...
+      - properties, like address, type of ship, temperature, ...
-      - metadata, like date created, accuracy,...
+      - metadata, like date created, accuracy, ...
-      - relationships, like a container ship carries several containers and and several packages are stuffed on a container.
+      - relationships, like a container ship carries several containers and several packages are stuffed on a container.

-- There are several data models and each one establishes the minimun information for defining their entities and attributes, for example:
+- There are several data models and each one establishes the minimum information for defining their entities and attributes, for example:
   1. The Dublin Core Metadata Initiative (DCMI).
       - The DCMI define their "terms" (entities) with a minimal set of attributes like a:
         - Name